NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Union of two hyperbolic -manifolds along a circle

+We give a sketch of the proof which parallels the proof of Theorem \ref{singular}.
+It is not hard to see that the proof works even if we only assume that $N$ is a CW-complex and $M_2$ is a mapping torus of $N$ (still $\pi_1(N)$ need to have a nontrivial finite quotient), but we prefer to only state the result for the manifold case.

 \begin{proof} At first, we can find a singular finite semicover $M_1'\cup_{\gamma}M_2'$ such that similar conditions in Lemma \ref{singular2V1E} hold.
-For $M_1$, we still use the virtual fibered theorem, virtual infinite betti number theorem, and the virtual retract property to find a fibered structure in some finite cover of $M_1$, such that conditions (1) and (2) in Lemma \ref{singular2V1E} hold.
-For $M_2$, it already has a fibered structure, and we may only need to take a cyclic finite cover of $M_2$ along $N$.
+For $M_1$, we still use the virtual fibering theorem, virtual infinite betti number theorem, and the virtual retract property to find a fibered structure in some finite cover of $M_1$, such that conditions (1) and (2) in Lemma \ref{singular2V1E} hold.
+For $M_2$, it already has a fibered structure, and we may only need to take a finite cyclic cover of $M_2$ along $N$.

-Then we can finite a further singular semicover $N_1\cup_{c\cup c'}N_2$ such that similar conditions in Lemma \ref{singular2V2E} hold.
-For $M_1'$, we still use the virtual retract property and LERFness to get a finite cover satisfying conditions (2) and (3) in Lemma \ref{singular2V2E}.
-For $M_2'$, we use the fact that $\pi_1(N)$ admits a nontrivial finite quotient to find a finite cover $N_2$ of $M_2'$, such that the preimage of the $\gamma$ in $M_2'$ contains at least two components, and they have the same algebraic intersection number with an elevation of $N$.
-We may also need to take a finite cyclic cover of $N_1$ along the fibered surface.
+Then we can find a further singular semicover $N_1\cup_{c\cup c'}N_2$ such that similar conditions in Lemma \ref{singular2V2E} hold.
+For $M_1'$, we still use the virtual retract property and LERFness to get a finite cover $N'$ satisfying conditions (2) and (3) in Lemma \ref{singular2V2E}.
+For $M_2'$, we use the fact that $\pi_1(N)$ admits a nontrivial finite quotient to find a finite cover $N_2$ of $M_2'$, such that the preimage of $\gamma$ in $N_2$ contains at least two components, and they are mapped to $\gamma$ by homeomorphisms.

-The construction of the $\pi_1$-injective immersed singular object (not a singular surface if $n\ne 2$) in Proposition \ref{singularsurface} only perturbs fibered structures in $N_1$, do all nontrivial works over there, and always use the original fibered structure of $N_2$.
+In the construction of the $\pi_1$-injective immersed singular object (not a singular surface if $n\ne 2$) in Proposition \ref{singularsurface}, we only perturb fibered structures in $N_1$, do all nontrivial works over there, and always use the original fibered structure of $N_2$.
 So the same construction gives a $\pi_1$-injective immersed singular object in $N_1\cup_{c\cup c'}N_2$, which satisfies the conditions in Proposition \ref{singularsurface}.

 The proof of Proposition \ref{singularnonseparable} does not use any $3$-manifold topology.
-It only uses the fiber bundle over circle structures and elementary counting of covering degrees.
-So the same proof shows that the above $\pi_1$-injective immersed singular object gives nonseparable subgroup in $\pi_1(N_1\cup_{c\cup c'}N_2)$, and also in $\pi_1(M_1\cup_{S^1}M_2)$.
+It only uses the fiber bundle over circle structures and counts covering degrees.
+So the same proof shows that the above $\pi_1$-injective immersed singular object gives a nonseparable subgroup in $\pi_1(N_1\cup_{c\cup c'}N_2)$, which is also nonseparable in $\pi_1(M_1\cup_{S^1}M_2)$.

 The nonseparable subgroup constructed above is a free product of surface groups, finite index subgroups of $\pi_1(N)$ and free groups. \end{proof}